Maybe I'm Dreaming: Background and release

-Maybe I'm Dreaming was recorded in February 2008, in the basement of Adam Young's childhood home.
+Maybe I'm Dreaming was recorded throughout the second half of 2007 and early 2008, in the basement of Adam Young's childhood home.
 Young produced and recorded the album in Owatonna, Minnesota.
 Speaking about recording the album himself, he recalled, "it's easy to overthink what you do by allowing yourself to become too emotionally invested in what you're doing."
 Guest musicians on the album include Breanne Düren and Austin Tofte.
 Düren is featured on multiple songs on the album, most notably on the track, "The Saltwater Room".
 A friend had suggested that she would be perfect to work with Young.
 Young used his uncle's 1969 Alvarez guitar on the fourth track, "The Saltwater Room".
 The seventh track, "The Technicolor Phase", is featured on Alice in Wonderlands compilation album, Almost Alice.

 The album was self-released through his record label, Sky Harbor on March 17, 2008.
 It was released in the United Kingdom and Europe on December 16, through Island Records.
 Physical copies of the album were pressed and re-released by Universal Republic on April 21, 2009.
 An official music video for the song "Early Birdie" was filmed in March 2008, by Adam Young's childhood friends/bandmates Andy and Anthony Johnson of Windsor Airlift, and then released on January 13, 2011, via YouTube.